-Marx and Engels' labor theory of life leads one to make sense of class struggles and its manifold expressions through these shifting world-historical conditions.
-Richard Levins and Richard Lewontin nutshelled the methodological argument a quarter-century ago:
+Marx and Engels's labor theory of life leads one to make sense of class struggles and their manifold expressions through these shifting world-historical conditions.
+Richard Levins and Richard Lewontin captured the methodological argument a quarter century ago:

 There is no organism without an environment, but there is no environment without an organism.
 There is a physical world outside of organisms and that world undergoes certain transformations that are autonomous.
 Volcanoes erupt, the earth precesses on its axis of rotation.
-But the physical world is not an environment, only the circumstances from which environments can be made...
+But the physical world is not an environment, only the circumstances from which environments can be made ...
 [O]rganisms remake the environment at all times and in all places.
-Every organism consumes resources necessary for its survival, and produces waste products that are poisonous to itself and others...
+Every organism consumes resources necessary for its survival, and produces waste products that are poisonous to itself and others ...
 A consequence of the codetermination of the organism and its environment is that they coevolve.
-As the species evolves in response to natural selection in its current environment, the world that it constructs around itself is actively changed...
-[O]rganisms are the active makers and remakers of their milieu...
+As the species evolves in response to natural selection in its current environment, the world that it constructs around itself is actively changed ...
+[O]rganisms are the active makers and remakers of their milieu ...
 [A] rational political ecology demands that knowledge.
-One cannot make a sensible environmental politics with the slogan 'Save the Environment,' first, because 'the' environment does not exist and second because every species, not only the human species, is at every moment constructing and destroying the world it inhabits.11
+One cannot make a sensible environmental politics with the slogan "Save the Environment," first, because "the" environment does not exist and second because every species, not only the human species, is at every moment constructing and destroying the world it inhabits (Lewontin and Levins 1997, 96-98).

-Capitalism in the Web of Life - and the wider world-ecology conversation in which it's embedded - is a relentless effort to make world-historical sense of capitalism through such a method.12 Its ontology is the labor process as the active and metabolic relation that makes human sociality, and that it is refashioned and redirected under the bourgeoisie's class rule.
+Capitalism in the Web of Life-and the wider world-ecology conversation in which it's embedded-is a relentless effort to make world-historical sense of capitalism through such a method (Moore 2017b, 2022a, b, 2023a).
+Its socio-ecological ontology is the labor process: the active, metabolic relation that makes human sociality, and is refashioned and redirected under the bourgeoisie's class rule.
 It was first articulated by Marx and Engels in 1840s.
 Marx amplified those arguments throughout his life, especially in Capital.
-Their arguments refused the Green Arithmetic - adding up Man, Society and Nature - because that method, and reinforces, the real relations of primitive accumulation and capitalism managerialism.
-It separates in thought the historical separation of the direct producers from the means of livelihood and reproduction.
-The question of method is for this reason not a trivial matter.
-The dialectical method is fundamental to the class struggle and the philosophy of praxis on the "real ground of history."13
+Marx and Engels refused Green Arithmetic-adding up Man, Society, and Nature-because that method expresses, and reinforces, the real relations of primitive accumulation and capitalism managerialism.
+Green Arithmetic separates in thought the historical separation of the direct producers from the means of life.
+The question of method, at the center of Web of Life, is for this reason not a trivial matter.
+The dialectical method is fundamental to the class struggle and the philosophy of praxis on the "real ground of history" (Marx and Engels 1975, 53-54; see Moore 2022b, 2023a).